Ángela Aguilar

-Ángela Aguilar Álvarez (born October 8, 2003) is a Mexican and American singer.
+Ángela Aguilar Álvarez (born October 8, 2003) is a Mexican-American singer.
 She was born in Los Angeles while her mother was accompanying her father, Pepe Aguilar, on tour.
 Aguilar gained notable recognition after performing "La Llorona" at the 19th Annual Latin Grammy Awards in 2018.
 Her paternal grandparents are the actors and singers from the Golden Age of Mexican cinema, Antonio Aguilar and Flor Silvestre.

 Her debut solo studio album, Primero Soy Mexicana (2018), was met with critical acclaim and success.
 She has been nominated for a Grammy Award and two Latin Grammy Awards, becoming one of the youngest artists nominated for both accolades.

 Early life

 Ángela Aguilar Álvarez was born to Pepe Aguilar and Aneliz Álvarez Alcalá in Los Angeles, California on October 8, 2003, while her father was on tour.
-She was named after her great-grandmother Ángela Márquez Barraza Valle her father's paternal grandmother.
+She was named after her great-grandmother Ángela Márquez Barraza Valle, her father's paternal grandmother.
+She has Argentinian heritage on her mother’s side with her maternal grandmother being born and raised in Buenos Aires, Argentina.
 Aguilar has dual citizenship with Mexico and the United States.
 She was born into a musical family, known as "La Dinastía Aguilar" (The Aguilar Dynasty).
 Since a young age, Aguilar has frequently accompanied her father on tour throughout Latin America alongside her brother, Leonardo Aguilar.

 In July 2018, Aguilar partnered with Voto Latino to encourage more Latino Americans to vote in American elections.